 The sustainable dance floor is the brainchild of Dutch inventor Daan Roosegaarde, who already has his product installed and generating electricity at the aptly named Club Watt in Rotterdam, the Netherlands.

 Surprisingly, this isn't a recent invention; amongst other newspapers, the New York Times ran with the story way back in 2008.
 The paper mentions that along with its eco-dance floor, Club Watt also boasts rainwater-fed toilets and low-waste bars where it's claimed that everything gets recycled.
 It also uses the heat generated by the club's sound equipment (such as high powered music amps) to provide heat to the rest of the club.

 Does it make a difference to global sustainability?

-Whilst this idea is somewhat of a gimmick and is certainly a good story to report, electricity producing dance floors aren't really going to have much of an impact on the problems the world currently faces.
+Whilst this idea is somewhat of a gimmick and is certainly a good story to report, electricity producing dance floors aren't really going to have much of an impact on the problems the world currently faces, even if the club is playing house music all night long!.
 However, stories like this one do help to keep the idea of a 'renewable energy world' fresh in the public's mind and help steer our consciousness in the direction of living greener, more sustainable lives.